 You may want to make things easier for Google to find and understand you, although the Search Algorithm is being improved day by day.

 Write naturally and do not get obsessed with the Keywords you have.
 Keep in mind:

 You will not want the user to bounce once they see your truly brilliant article just because it feels like a concrete block, instead of a friendly and attractive piece of knowledge.
-So, keeping in mind the type of user you want to reach:
+So, keeping in mind the type of user you want to reach, make it attractive by:

 You could run a readability check as a guide, but do not over-optimise it, stay efficient.

 And keep your audience interested for the whole article.
 Be creative, brief, concise and use the main KWs for the related piece of content, if possible.